Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

-\end{defin} \begin{rem} Varolgunes proves in \cite{varolgunes2018mayer} that this is well-defined, in the sense that given another acceleration datum $\cH'$ for $K$, the two cohomology modules are canonically isomorphic.
-We will provide details of this proof in Section \ref{ss:SH_pair_well_defined} below. \end{rem}
+If $R$ is a commutative $\Lambda_{\geq0}$-algebra, \tb{the symplectic cohomology of $K$ with coefficients in $R$} is defined to be $SH(K;R):=H\big(SC(\cH)\otimes R\big)$. \end{defin} \begin{rem} Varolg\"une\c s proves in \cite{varolgunes2018mayer} that this is well-defined, in the sense that given another acceleration datum $\cH'$ for $K$, the two cohomology modules are canonically isomorphic.
+We will provide details of this proof in Section \ref{ss:SH_pair_well_defined} below.
+The proofs are only given for $R=\Lambda_{\geq0}$, but they work \emph{verbatim} for any $R$. \end{rem}

 Let us now recall what it means for two sets to be in descent; see \cite{varolgunes2018mayer}.
 Let $K,K'\subset M$ be compact subsets.
 Choose an acceleration datum $\cH^\bullet$ for $\bullet=K,K',K\cup K', K\cap K'$, such that $\cH^\bullet \preceq \cH^{\bullet'}$ whenever $\bullet \supset \bullet'$.
-These acceleration data can be fitted into a Hamiltonian $3$-ray by choosing suitable fillings for the corresponding Hamiltonian cubes, as proved in \cite{varolgunes2018mayer}.
+These acceleration data can be fitted into a Hamiltonian $3$-ray by choosing suitable fillings for the corresponding Hamiltonian cubes, as proved in \cite{varolgunes2018mayer}, see also Remark \ref{rem:exist_fillings}.
 Passing to the corresponding $3$-ray of Floer complexes, taking its telescope and completing yields the following square:

 where $SC(\bullet)$ stands for $SC(\cH^\bullet)$.
 Denoting this square by $\cC$, we say that $K,K'$ are \tb{in descent} if $\cC$ acyclic, meaning that its repeated cone $\cone^{\circ 2}\cC$ is an acyclic complex.